renaissance-publishing/renaissance/src/chapters/23-backgrounds.md

 - 10 ranks in one Combat skill
 - 10 ranks in one Technical skill
 - 1 weapon and 1 skill kit

-### Deep-Explorer Dwarf

-You are a *Drahrat*—called a "Deep-Explorer" in the Commonwealth.
-You are from a member of a secretive culture that has vanished deep underground.

-- 10 ranks in Ride
-- 10 ranks in Survival
-- 10 ranks in one Technical skill
-- a Survival skill-kit, specialized for caves.
-- one other skill-kit

-The Cave-Eyes trait is very common, as are *day-wraps*.

-Since the secrets of the Deep-Explorer Dwarves are left up to your GM, you should consult with them before deciding to play one; they may leave it up to you to describe the culture that your character is from, they might have plans for the Deep-Explorers that you will need to account for, or they may not allow you to play a Deep-Explorer at all.

 ### Dragonshire Noble